 Research and results

 Consider the results of the valuable research presented by the group of master’s students at the BPM Chair of the National Research University – Higher School of Economics.
 The research results are presented in the table below and could certainly disappoint enthusiasts of the digital economy and DT initiatives.
 In short, it can be concluded that as long as applications of workflow methodology are not accepted in business practice and culture, any attempt to move towards digitization is made in vain.
-The research was based on the hypothesis that the Gartner Hype Cycle methodology is not universally sustainable and can be used as very row estimation or even just for marketing purposes.
+The research was based on the hypothesis that the Gartner Hype Cycle methodology is not universally sustainable and can be used as very rough estimation or even just for marketing purposes.
 As a reminder, here are the five main phases of Gartner’s methodology:

 Innovation Trigger: A potential technology breakthrough kicks things off.
 Early proof-of-concept stories and media interest trigger significant publicity.
 Often no usable products exist and commercial viability is unproven.